Farmstead partners with Udelv for autonomous grocery delivery

 Farmstead said that in the coming weeks, it’ll partner up with Carson, California-based Udelv to deliver foodstuff to Bay Area customers via the autonomous vehicle company’s modified GEM eL XD electric trucks.
 It’s been running a limited pilot since September.

-“While many services have talked about making deliveries via autonomous vehicles, Farmstead is actually doing it,” said Farmstead CEO and co-founder Pradeep Elankumaran.
+“While many services have talked about making deliveries via autonomous vehicles, Farmstead is actually doing it,” said Farmstead CEO and cofounder Pradeep Elankumaran.
 “We envision a future where autonomous delivery is the norm in our space rather than the exception.
 This technology will help us be more efficient, enabling us to get fresh groceries into our customers’ homes even faster and cheaper than before.”

-Here’s how it’ll work: Folks who’ve opted to receive autonomous deliveries will receive an alert when the vehicle pulls up to their door.
-They’ll tap in a code they receive via SMS, and retrieve their bags of groceries from a dedicated compartment.
+Here’s how it’ll work: Folks who opt to receive autonomous deliveries will receive an alert when the vehicle pulls up to their door.
+They’ll tap in a code they receive via SMS and retrieve their bags of groceries from a dedicated compartment.

 Udelv’s trucks pack 8.7 horsepower motors and 20-kWh battery packs with an estimated range of 60 miles and a maximum speed of 25 miles per hour, and can make about 40 deliveries before needing to recharge.
 The company said it collaborated with Motivo Engineering, a mechanical and electrical system design firm based in Carson, California, to spec out the cargo hold, which can fit 700 pounds of items in 18 cubbies of four sizes.